This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 $5.00

-Toll jumps to $5.00 after a $2 increase, the largest single increase at the time.
-FasTrak electronic toll collection is introduced, offering the same $5.00 rate but without stopping at a toll booth.
+Toll jumps to $5.00 on September 1, 2002, a $2 increase that is the largest single jump at the time.
+The rate is the same for FasTrak and cash.
 Carpools with 3+ occupants pay $3.00.
 Cash payment still available.

 2008